kylemcc/twitter-text-go/README.md

 ## Installation ##

-Currently, only extraction has been implemented.
-Install the extract package using the "go get" command:
+Currently, only extraction and validation have been implemented.
+Install those packages using the "go get" command:

-	go get github.com/kylemcc/twitter-text-go/extract
+	go get github.com/kylemcc/twitter-text-go/{validate,extract}

 ## Documentation ##